digideskio/rhiot/docs/readme.md

 #### URI format

 GPSD component supports only consumer endpoints.
+The GPSD consumer is event driven, subscribing to Time-Position-Velocity reports and converts them to ClientGpsCoordinates.
-The GPSD consumer is a polling one, i.e. it periodically asks the GPS device for the current coordinates.
-The Camel endpoint URI format for the GPSD consumer is as follows:
+The original TPVObject from gpsd4java is available in the header io.rhiot.gpsd.gpsObject The Camel endpoint URI format for the GPSD consumer is as follows:

     gpsd:label